kaarmin/vegmazona/README.md

 4. Grid area column and group set in style sheet

-5. Effects styled to links on hovering:
+5. Effects styled to links on hovering
-    -header links, cart and signin added
+    - header links, cart and signin added

 6. Homescreen created